Choosing and applying for secondary school, pupils with EHC Plans (Phase Transfer )

 At the Year 5 Annual Review meeting there will be time to consider the transition to secondary school which will be decided halfway through the following school year, Year 6.

 Hackney Education updates your child’s EHC Plan from their most recent Annual Review and asks for your views on which school you would prefer.

 - Preference forms are sent out in late September along with dates for information sessions on the process.

 - Open days and evenings for parents to visit secondary schools also take place throughout September and continue through till January in some cases.
 It is important to begin visits early so that you don’t miss dates from schools you may be considering.

-- The Hackney Learning Trust consults your preferred school/s.
+- The EHCP Team consults with your preferred schools and academies.

-- By February 15th Hackney Learning Trust will name a school on your child’s EHC plan or statement.
+- By February 15 Hackney Education must name a school on your child’s final EHC Plan.

 - In September your child starts their new secondary school

 - Parents wishing to appeal decisions follow the tribunal process.

 What are the preference forms for pupils with EHC Plans?